 The trainer certification process starts with our foundational certification for delivering CORE Training and Overview Training.
 Over time, trainers can add S&TI credentials, so they are able to deliver more advanced trainings like the Safe & Together™ Model Supervisor Training and Intersections Training.
 We offer new and experienced trainers extensive support through our mentoring program.

 Safe & Together™ Certified Trainer: Who are we looking for?

 We are looking for applicants who have already had significant experience with the Model.
-Applicants must have completed the CORE Training with a score of 80% or higher.
+Applicants must have completed the CORE Training after October 2017 with a score of 80% or higher.
+The CORE Training must be completed 3 months prior to applying for the Trainer Certification Program.
 Individuals with training experience are preferred but not required.
 All applicants must work for an agency that applies and is accepted as a Safe & Together™ Partner Agency.

 What is required for certification?

 - Be accepted as a candidate based on the application

 - Work for an agency that is an approved Safe & Together Institute Partner Agency